-Nicknamed by producers “the problem solver” Nino is an Emmy Award Winning TV photographer and a “first call” freelancer for ESPN and many other prestigious broadcasting networks such as NatGeo, Discovery, BBC, MLB Network, NFL Network, etc. When the show involves someone of importance and any screw ups would spell disaster, Nino is the first name that producers want to take charge.
+Nicknamed by producers “the problem solver” Nino is a “first call” freelancer for all major national and international broadcasting networks such as ESPN, NatGeo, Discovery, BBC, MLB Network, NFL Network, RAI, etc. When the show involves someone of importance and any screw ups would spell disaster, Nino is the first name that producers want to take charge.
 His work can be seen everyday on national television.
 He is the Director of Photography for successful series and features like “Gruden’s QB Camp”, “Meyer’s Spotlight”, “E-60”, “30 for 30” and many more.
-Workshop participants will have the opportunity to see first hand and learn how the unique location lighting set-ups on all these successful shows were created.
+Workshop participants will have the opportunity to see first hand and learn how the unique location lighting and scene set-ups on all these successful shows were created.

-On the corporate and commercial side of the production business Nino has been producing programs for the Hyatt, Hilton, Marriott and many other corporations as well as smaller businesses.
+On the corporate and commercial side of the production business Nino has been producing programs for the Hyatt, Hilton, Marriott and many other advertising and corporate clients.

-Nino's educational background includes attending art and photography schools in his native Northern Italy.
-After relocating to the US in 1970, he began his career as a freelance commercial photographer and cinematographer; in the mid eighties he made the shift into television.
-In the first decade as a freelancer he expanded his skills by regularly attending The New England Institute of professional Photography and the Maine Photographic Workshop as well as attending business schools for marketing and management.
+Nino's educational background includes attending art, photography, cinematography and photojournalism schools in his native Northern Italy.
+After relocating to the US in 1970 he began his career as a freelance commercial photographer and cinematographer, in the mid eighties he made the shift into television where he still remains today.